seanpm2001/SeansLifeArchive_Images_AdCap_Y2025/2025/06_June/14/README.md

 </details>

 - I did not play the game yet today, I plan to play after 10:00 pm, but I am not sure if I will get to it today. - 2025, Saturday, June 14th
+- I resumed gameplay after a 2 week pause, playing for a long period of time, playing in the night, and going into the early morning, quitting at 12:58 am, going longer than I should have.
+I played on Earth, the Moon, and Mars, and spent a notable amount of time in the event. - 2025, Saturday, June 14th

 ***